Skip to Main Content

 He created a space that had something for everybody, adult and child.

-—David Nash33
+—David Nash37

 Point in Time and the Primacy of Encounter

-There is a copy of Zazen—the artist Madelon Hooykaas’ photo book documenting her 1970 stay in a Japanese monastery—in the LYC Archive (Fig. 8).38 It carries a dedication to her friend, occasional collaborator, and Li’s erstwhile partner, Delia Derbyshire.
+There is a copy of Zazen—the artist Madelon Hooykaas’ photo book documenting her 1970 stay in a Japanese monastery—in the LYC Archive (fig. 8).38 It carries a dedication to her friend, occasional collaborator, and Li’s erstwhile partner, Delia Derbyshire.
 It is dated 1976—the year before Madelon Hooykaas and her long-term collaborator, Elsa Stansfield, exhibited at the LYC.
 On either side of the dedication are rubber stamps that suggest a sequential ownership.
 One simply reads “Delia Derbyshire”.
 It is mirrored on the inside cover by a competing claim: “LYC Museum Library”.
 This larger stamp also grounds this object in a place—Banks, Brampton, Cumbria.
-It reveals the web of friendships that underpin another collaborative work in the Speech Acts exhibition, Point in Time (1987) by Stansfield/Hooykaas (Fig. 31).
+It reveals the web of friendships that underpin another collaborative work in the Speech Acts exhibition, Point in Time (1987) by Stansfield/Hooykaas (fig. 31).

-Elsa Stansfield and Madelon Hooykaas, Point in Time (extract), 1987, video, 12 minutes and 54 seconds.
+Expand Figure 31 Elsa Stansfield and Madelon Hooykaas, Point in Time (extract), 1987, video, 12 minutes and 54 seconds Film courtesy of Elsa Stansfield and Madelon Hooykaas

 Elsa Stansfield and Madelon Hooykaas are pioneering figures in the history of video art in Europe.
 Friends from their time together at the Ealing School of Art & Design in 1966, they started collaborating on films and what they called “video-environments” in the early 1970s.
 Hooykaas worked with Stansfield at her film and sound studio (8, 9, and 10 in Neal’s Yard, London) and were joined by Delia Derbyshire.
 They worked on two projects with Derbyshire.
 When Derbyshire moved to Cumbria, they visited their friend at the LYC and were introduced to Li.
 They showed at LYC in 1977 and became firm friends of Li’s—bonding over a common interest in Zen Buddhism and long walks.
 Their friendship continued despite Elsa’s move to Holland as Head of the Department for video/sound (Time Based Art) at the Jan van Eyck Academie, Maastricht.
 Point in Time dates from when Li visited them in Holland after the closure of the LYC.39